Privacy notice

 If you think we need to update any of the information we hold, please let us know.

-If you are a customer, some details can be updated using your online account.
+If you're a customer, all of your personal details can be updated using your online account.

 We will keep your information for as long as it’s relevant to the purposes set out above and in line with our retention policy.
 We may continue to hold information about you after you leave your home or no longer receive services from us, where this is still relevant.
 We may also be required to keep your information for legal reasons.